 Stuff by Julia

-This is a collection of resources that show how learning about the brain (neuroscience) can inform your Montessori practice.
+This is a collection of resources that speak in some way about scientific pedagogy: the method that underlies the Montessori approach.
+Talks include how learning about the brain (neuroscience) can inform your Montessori practice and how Montessorians can refresh or refine their practice.
 All of these were created by or feature Julia Volkman, Maitri Learning's founder.
-You can find additional publications on her Harvard Scholar page.

 Reading & Dyslexia